 POT - 2016

 In 2016 both artists managed to bring back parts of their Grandfather’s cars.
-For Ohiri this was realised with the piece What Remains – A patchwork triptych made out of fragments of his Granddad’s car and for Sayed it came in the form of the car bonnet, a relic like sculpture that was taken from his Granddad's car as a memento of the past.
+For Ohiri this was realised in the piece What Remains – A patchwork triptych made out of fragments of his Granddad’s car, and for Sayed it came in the form of the car bonnet, a relic like sculpture that was taken from his Granddad's car as a memento of the past.